HienTruong89/Data_science/README.md

 - Image processing

 For each subject, basic Python codes were developed on a public dataset.
 The findings were presented on the PowerPoint slides attached.
-This could help beginners start to work with data science.
+This could help beginners start working with data science.

-# 3. How data science benefits business and scientific research
+# 2. How data science benefits business and scientific research

-Let's learn and find out together from the results of the examples used above.
+Let's learn and find out together how data science benefits business and research.

+To answer this question, we just need to work with data, such as through exploratory data analysis and building predictive models.
+From the insights, we can see trends and correlations between variables in the data.
+Then the models help us predict the future trend based on the current dataset.